MicrosoftDocs/SupportArticles-docs/Office/Client/project/tasks-not-scheduled.md

     > After scheduling messages are turned on, press **F9** on the keyboard.
 Any scheduling messages that occur must be resolved before the project will be calculated correctly.
 3. Are you scheduling from the project's Start Date or the project's Finish Date?

-   When scheduling from the project's Start Date, the tasks will begin as soon as possible.
+   When scheduling from the project's Start Date, the tasks begin as soon as possible.
 When scheduling from the project's Finish Date, the tasks will begin as late as possible.
 To check which date is set in your file, select **Project Information** on the **Project** menu.
 4. What is the project's Start Date?

-   If the Show Scheduling Messages option is turned on, and you enter a task that occurs before the project's Start Date, you will receive a warning message.
+   If the Show Scheduling Messages option is turned on, and you enter a task that occurs before the project's Start Date, you receive a warning message.
 If you want to schedule a task to start before the project's Start Date, manually enter the date for the task.
 To check the Project Start Date, select **Project Information** on the **Project** menu.

 5. Did you enter a percent complete on a task?

-   If you entered a percent complete on a task, and the task has already started, you cannot change the Start Date automatically.
+   If you entered a percent complete on a task, and the task has already started, you can't change the Start Date automatically.
 To determine where the task would schedule automatically, set the task to zero percent complete.
-To do this, follow these steps:
+To do so, follow these steps:
    1. Select the task.
    2. On the **Project** menu, select **Task Information**.
    3. Select the **General** tab.